Fr. Seraphim Rose on the Canons

 In the end, I think, Fr.
 Dimitry Dudko’s attitude is the correct one: We should view the non-Orthodox as people to whom Orthodoxy has not yet been revealed, as people who are potentially Orthodox (if only we ourselves would give them a better example!).
 There is no reason why we cannot call them Christians and be on good terms with them, recognize that we have at least our faith in Christ in common, and live in peace especially with our own families.
 St. Innocent’s attitude to the Roman Catholics in California is a good example for us.
 A harsh, polemical attitude is called for only when the non-Orthodox are trying to take away our flocks or change our teaching… (From Father Seraphim Rose: His Life and Works [Platina, CA: St. Herman Press], pp. 843-852.
 Copyright 2003 by the St. Herman of Alaska Brotherhood, Platina, California.)

-On Orthodox/Roman Catholic Differences
+On Orthodox and Roman Catholic Differences

 Blessed Father Seraphim Rose 1934-1982